Aliases for CAMK2G Gene

 GeneCards Summary for CAMK2G Gene

 CAMK2G (Calcium/Calmodulin Dependent Protein Kinase II Gamma) is a Protein Coding gene.
 Diseases associated with CAMK2G include Intellectual Developmental Disorder 59 and Timothy Syndrome.
-Among its related pathways are Oxytocin signaling pathway and RET signaling.
+Among its related pathways are Neuroscience and Translation Translation regulation by Alpha-1 adrenergic receptors.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is CAMK2B.

 UniProtKB/Swiss-Prot Summary for CAMK2G Gene

 Calcium/calmodulin-dependent protein kinase that functions autonomously after Ca(2+)/calmodulin-binding and autophosphorylation, and is involved in sarcoplasmic reticulum Ca(2+) transport in skeletal muscle and may function in dendritic spine and synapse formation and neuronal plasticity.
 In slow-twitch muscles, is involved in regulation of sarcoplasmic reticulum (SR) Ca(2+) transport and in fast-twitch muscle participates in the control of Ca(2+) release from the SR through phosphorylation of the ryanodine receptor-coupling factor triadin.
-In neurons, may participate in the promotion of dendritic spine and synapse formation and maintenance of synaptic plasticity which enables long-term potentiation (LTP) and hippocampus-dependent learning.
+In the central nervous system, it is involved in the regulation of neurite formation and arborization (PubMed:30184290).
+It may participate in the promotion of dendritic spine and synapse formation and maintenance of synaptic plasticity which enables long-term potentiation (LTP) and hippocampus-dependent learning.